CaptainMarvelDanvers/Neonatal-incubator-for-developing-countries/README.md

 PID gives the opotion to have a Propotional, Integral, Derivative.

 1. Propotional: This in its simplest form is error * Kp.
 In other words it's more error equals more output.
 Problem with this is that we will always overshot and undershot the set point (the value we are after)
-2. Integral: Ki * ∫(error(t)): This will take the sum of all errors over some time T and multiplies it by Ki: The output will be U=I+P, More overshot will reduce the overshot and more overshot will increase I this will lead to lower error.
+2. Integral: Ki * ∫(error(t)): This will take the sum of all errors over some time T and multiplies it by Ki: The output will be U=I+P. More overshot will increase the I and less overshot will reduce it.
+This part is used to reduce the overshot part this combined with P can generate a stable humidity in the incubator.
 3. Derivative: Kd * f'(e)/dt: takes the velocity of the error and multiplies it with kd.
-Faster rate of error will go down with higher D.
+Faster rate of error will go down with higher D. This part is added when we need the system to react faster.

 Final part: U=I+P+D. All these togther lets us have a chanse to get a stable output around the value we are after.

+### Find PID constants?
+In this case we used a "trial and error" attack.
+Start with I = D = 0 and adjust Kp until you have a oscillating behavior.
+Oscillating behavior have undershot and overshot and this is then corrected with the integral part.

+How you should start:
+step 1: Make a guess for kP (we started with 0.5) step 2: double the kP value step 3: oscillating behavior? stpe 4: if yes... go to step 6 step 5: if no go to step 2 step 6: Make a guess for kI(we started with 0.1) step 7: make slow adjustments, add 0.5. until you are happy with the error

 ### Showing Data in Real Time with Matlab Code